Buzut/steroids/README.md

 Processed CSS will be outputed to `styles/main.min.css` and processed JavaScript to `scripts/main.esm.min.js` & `scripts/main.iife.min.js`.

-- `npm run css:build:dev` to compile less files and add sourcemaps
+* `npm run css:build:dev` to compile less files and add sourcemaps
-- `npm run css:build:prod` to build, prefix and minify styles
+* `npm run css:build:prod` to build, prefix and minify styles
-- `npm run js:build` to compile and minify JS
+* `npm run js:build` to compile and minify JS
-- `npm run build` to build and minify CSS & JS
+* `npm run build` to build and minify CSS & JS
-- `npm run watch` to watch and automatically re-build CSS & JS during development
+* `npm run watch` to watch and automatically re-build CSS & JS during development
+* `npm run compress` to pre-compress assets into Gzip & Brotli and encode images to webP

 If you want to use a module from npm, just install it with `npm install xxx --save` and require it using either commonJS or ESM syntax. `npm run build` will do the rest!